-Miura Board is one of many composite wood solutions on the market.
-Like other composite fencing materials, Miura Board allows users to create strong and reliable fences that stand the test of time.
-However, Miura Board is a superior alternative to both wood and wood composites for a variety of reasons.
+Miura Board® is one of many plastic composites on the market.
+Like other composite fencing materials, Miura Board® allows users to create strong and reliable fences that stand the test of time.
+However, Miura Board® is a superior alternative to both wood and wood composites for a variety of reasons.

-This blog post will compare Miura Board to competitive solutions to help you determine if our proprietary product is right for your wood fencing project.
+This blog post will compare Miura Board® to competitive solutions to help you determine if our proprietary product is right for your fencing project.

 Composite vs. Wood Fence